MurtazaKhan24/CS4348-Projects/devlog.md

 ### April 7th 9:10pm
 Setting up initial project with simple threading to see if the basics are working.

 Managed to set up a simple thread with 2 tellers and 3 customers from the example files provided.
-The customers introduce themselves and tellers recognize customers introduction, simple.
+The customers introduce themselves and tellers recognize customers introduction.

+created customers and tellers using threading.thread call, and variables such as teller assignments to track which teller is serving which customer

+included some semaphores or syncing

 Will try to add simple transactions next time.

 ### April 8th 9:00pm
 Starting to work on providing the customer transactions such as withdrawal or deposit

+using the random module to decide whether the customer will do a deposit or withdrawal implemented transactionSent semaphore to pass trans info from customer to teller

 Still using 2 tellers and three customers to make sure the threading logic will work as intended

 Will try to add manager permissions for withdrawals, safe access to safe, and random waiting times

 ### April 9th 12:00pm
-Added manager access for withdraw requests from customers as well as randomized wait times (5-30 ms when talking to manager, 10-50ms when accessing safe, and 0-100ms for customer wait times), and safe access to vaults by limiting tellers to 2 at the safe at one time
+Added manager access for withdraw requests from customers as well as randomized wait times (5-30 ms when talking to manager, 10-50ms when accessing safe, and 0-100ms for customer wait times using time.sleep()), and safe access to vaults by limiting tellers to 2 at the safe at one time

+added manager logic by creating a manager semaphore where only 1 teller can talk to a manager at a time added a safe semaphore where only two tellers can access the safe at a time

 Ran into some problems with increasing the numbers of customers, so will see the issue next time